-I’ve been self-employed for over thirteen years now, and over that time I’ve clocked up a fair amount of experience working in the entertainment industry
+I’ve been self-employed for over sixteen years now, and over that time I’ve clocked up a fair amount of experience working in the entertainment industry

 April 1997 – January 1999

 Whilst at college, I worked part time for Stage Electrics in the hire department preparing hire equipment and learning about all aspects of professional lighting.

 January 1999 – June 2004

 Stage Electrics were talking about the possibility of no longer using ‘casual’ employees, and I decided it would be a good time to find a new job a bit closer to home.
 I applied to Batmink Ltd in Glastonbury, and was taken on part-time, working around my college hours.
 Although Batmink was a much smaller company, it gave me the opportunity to get much more involved with intelligent lighting which interested me.